 - 3 cloves of garlic, minced

 - 1/2 tablespoon of chilli powder

 - 6 – 8 fresh basil leaves

-- Toppings of your choice – here we have spring onions, cheddar cheese, nachos and sour cream
+- Toppings of your choice – here we have spring onions, cheddar cheese, nachos (or try these sweet potato nachos) and sour cream

 When purchasing your ingredients don’t forget to scan your receipts for cashback.